armcknight/AdventOfCode/README.md

 My solutions to challenges at https://adventofcode.com.

+# Top-level operations

+This is generally the order of operations each year to prepare for the next competition.

-`make init` to set up the dev env.
+- `make init` to set up the dev env.

-`make xcode` to generate the Xcode project from the XcodeGen spec.

-`make scaffold` to generate the next year's source files and the library and unit test targets.
-Each day gets a file defining the input strings, a file with a single function each for each part of each day (basically `func part1()` and `func part2()`) and a file with a multiline comment to paste in the problem text.
-Then the test target has a separate file for each day containing a class with 4 test functions: parts 1 and 2 sample and real input.
+- `make scaffold` to generate the next year's source files and the library and unit test targets.
+- `make xcode` to generate the Xcode project from the XcodeGen spec.
+- `make test` to run the tests for all years present.

+# Performance

-## 2021 Stats
+## 2021

 ```
       --------Part 1--------   --------Part 2--------